 A Ride and Soaking in Cars Land

-Depending on the time of year, these next three can all be rearranged.
+Depending on the time of year and when the sun sets, these next three steps can all be rearranged.
 Most of this is based on when sunset is because that’s when we recommend being in Cars Land.
-While we’ve recommended plenty of stops in the land for attractions and foods, there hasn’t been much exploring this brilliant area.
-The reason why is because we were saving it for when the lights turn on (ask a cast member) in Cars Land and the whole area is lit up by neon and the blue hour.
-There are few places to be that beat this for me.
+While we’ve recommended plenty of stops in the land for attractions and food, there hasn’t been much exploring this brilliant area.
+The reason why is because we were saving it for when the lights turn on (ask a cast member for an exact time) in Cars Land and the whole area is lit up by neon and the blue hour.
+There are very few theme park lands that surpass this in the evening.
 Enjoy the small lighting show (it’s very subtle) and then explore the land’s details.

 Ideally, this would be the time you’d want your FastPass for Radiator Springs Racers to come in.
 If that’s already passed then consider doing the attraction via the single rider line.
-In fact, we recommend doing this throughout the day if you are in the area as it generally takes less than 15 minutes in the line and the attraction is that good.
-But, riding RSR just after sunset is a great experience.
+In fact, we recommend doing this throughout the day if you are in the area as it generally takes less than 20 minutes in the line and the attraction is that good.
+Riding RSR just after sunset is a great experience.

 Again, this should be before sunset in the summer months.
 For dinner we recommend the wonderful Carthay Circle Restaurant.
 Inside of the park icon, dinner here is elegant and delicious.
 They even have a worthwhile lounge if you can’t get into the restaurant.
 I do think Carthay Circle is underrated when it comes to Disneyland Resort restaurants.
 Others get more hype but this equals almost anywhere in terms of the quality of food and atmosphere.
 Don’t overlook the appetizers as they might be the highlight of the menu.